Okiki-Olugunna/Crowdfunding-DeFi/README.md

 - DeFi integration with Aave

 ##### Things considering to add:
-- a countdown feature that automatically ends a funding round, without having to manually call the endFundingRound function
+- a countdown feature that automatically ends a funding round, without having to manually call the closeFundingRound function